 Graphene oxide solutions can be used to paint various surfaces ranging from glass to metals to even conventional bricks.
 After a simple chemical treatment, the resulting coatings behave like graphite in terms of chemical and thermal stability but become mechanically nearly as tough as graphene, the strongest material known to man.

-The team led by Dr Rahul Nair and Nobel laureate Sir Andre Geim demonstrated previously that multilayer films made from graphene oxide are vacuum tight under dry conditions but, if expose to water or its vapor, act as molecular sieves allowing passage of small molecules below a certain size.
+The team led by Dr Rahul Nair and Nobel laureate Sir Andre Geim demonstrated previously that multilayer films made from graphene oxide are vacuum-tight under dry conditions but, if exposed to water or its vapor, act as molecular sieves allowing passage of small molecules below a certain size.
 Those findings could have huge implications for water purification.

 This contrasting property is due to the structure of graphene oxide films that consist of millions of small flakes stacked randomly on top of each other but leave nano-sized capillaries between them.
 Water molecules like to be inside these nanocapillaries and can drag small atoms and molecules along.

-The exceptional barrier properties of graphene paint have already attracted interest from many companies who now collaborate with The University of Manchester on development of new protective and anticorrosion coatings.
+The exceptional barrier properties of graphene paint have already attracted interest from many companies who now collaborate with The University of Manchester on the development of new protective and anti-corrosion coatings.

-Dr Nair said “Graphene paint has a good chance to become a truly revolutionary product for industries that deal with any kind of protection either from air, weather elements or corrosive chemicals.
-Those include, for example, medical, electronics and nuclear industry or even shipbuilding, to name but the few.”
+Dr Nair said “Graphene paint has a good chance to become a truly revolutionary product for industries that deal with any kind of protection either from air, weather elements, or corrosive chemicals.
+Those include, for example, medical, electronics, and nuclear industry or even shipbuilding, to name but a few.”